Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector: Electroluminscence Gain

 \begingroup \endgroup

 Table \ref{tab:RelativeGainTable} summarizes the relative S2 gain for both windowless SiPMs from 0\% to 4\% [Xe] at different cathode high voltage values; the windowed SiPM values are not included because no measurement at 0\% [Xe] can be obtained.
-The results for Ch 0 are pictorially presented in Fig.~\ref{fig:S2RelativeGainXeConcCh0}.
-At 12 and 14kV, the highest gain factors are around 2.5.
+At 12 and 14~kV, the highest gain factors are around 2.5.
 Since this gain is accompanied by the appearance of Xe$^*_2$ light detected by the windowed SiPM, we propose that the addition of xenon redirects the energy from Ar$^*_2$ excitations into the emission of longer wavelength photons generated from excitations involving xenon atoms.
 At 1\% and 2\% [Xe], we measured gaseous xenon concentrations of $\sim$14 ppm and 34 ppm, respectively, which appear to be effective in facilitating this energy redirection process.
-Further evidence of this energy transfer phenomenon will be provided in Sec.~\ref{sec:s2_shape}.
-However, even if every 128 nm argon EL photon is replaced with 175 nm at 2\% xenon doping, the observed photon count should only increase to $\sim$1.7 times of pure argon result, instead of 2.5.
-This is estimated from the 67\% higher photon detection efficiency of VUV4 SiPMs at 175 nm than at 128nm, as reported by Hamamatsu~\cite{HamamatsuVUVGraph}.
-We attribute the additional S2 gain to other processes related to xenon doping.
-For example, the lower ionization energy of xenon compared to that of argon means that each ionization on xenon requires less energy than for argon so more ionization electrons may be produced for the same energy deposition when a significant amount of xenon is introduced.
-Additionally, the presence of xenon in the gas phase can cause xenon to be directly excited.
-This can increase the EL yield itself due to the lower first excited energy of xenon (8.3 eV) relative to argon (11.5 eV) \cite{RevModPhys.82.2053}, increasing the size of EL signals for each extracted ionization electron.
+Further evidence of this energy transfer phenomenon will be provided in Sec.~\ref{sec:s2_shape}, and more discussions on the increased light yield is provided in Sec.~\ref{sec:disc}.